 Once again, the argument that allegedly proves the case of Obama and Warren hinges on the premise that social collectivism, on the descriptive level, is already a given.
 The descriptive-level social collectivist premise is that we should simply accept that no great achievement can rightfully be attributed to a specific individual.
 Rather, every great achievement is the culmination of imprecisely defined contributions from society’s members in general.

 Many commentators disgusted by the “You Didn’t Build That” speeches did not go far enough in denouncing them.
-These critics at least implicitly understood that the speeches obfuscated the fact that it’s possible to identify each contributor to a creative enterprise and the size of her contribution.
-Consequently, these critics noticed that the speeches obscured the distinction between one contribution and another in order to rationalize the confiscation of the wealth of every creative enterprise’s leader: its entrepreneur.
+These critics at least implicitly understood that the speeches had nebulized the fact that it’s possible to identify each contributor to a creative enterprise and the size of her contribution.
+Consequently, these critics noticed that the speeches obscured the distinction between one contribution and another.
+And these critics noticed that this obscurantism was done in order to rationalize the confiscation of the wealth of every creative enterprise’s leader: its entrepreneur.
 But it is worse than that.

 The “financial identity” that is stolen in every Identity Theft is the identification of a person with the economic value she created.
 By depriving you of being properly identified with the economic value you created as an entrepreneur, “You Didn’t Build That” robs you of the rightful effects of your creative choices.
 And, as I shall argue later in this essay, your choices are what comprise your true personal identity.
 To deny you the wealth you earned — the effects of the choices that are your identity — “You Didn’t Build That” denies the identification of the personal choices of yours that were the cause of the wealth creation.
 “You Didn’t Build That” does not merely rob you of the wealth you produced.
 It robs you of being identified with the choices that produced that wealth — your financial identity.
 It is a sort of Identity Theft.